 1L Moot Court Competition

-During the week of August 17, the Moot Court Executive Board will proudly host its First Annual 1L Moot Court Competition.
-All students with a May 2011 or later anticipated graduation date (who have not competed in the Herzog competition) are invited to participate; however, the competition will be limited to the first 50 teams of two to enter.
+During the summer of 2014, the Moot Court Executive Board will proudly host the Sixth Annual 1L Moot Court Competition.
+All students with an anticipated graduation date of May 2016 or later (who have not competed in the Herzog competition) are invited to participate; however, the competition will be limited to the first 50 teams of two that enter.
 (If you do not have a partner, we will assign one to you.)